 ‘aSZ*@ORwmeBo>]J (16 characters=strong, includes symbols but not numbers, letters lowercase and uppercase, may include similar or ambiguous characters.)

 For customized help with this, ask your technologist or Managed Services Provider.
 You can ask Realize Information Technology.

 Firewall, Anti-Malware Software

 2Intricacy is part of security.
-Thieves may use many ways of finding flaws in your armor.
-As a result, security software has many layers.
+Cybercrime thieves may use many ways of finding flaws in your armor.
+As a result, security software has multiple layers.
 Instead of trying to do all this on your own, invest in good software.

 Think about it this way: Security companies who offer software have deep resources.
 They use security specialists with knowledge far beyond average, and likely beyond local resources.
 It would cost a pile of money to hire such a specialist to enhance the security in your offices.
 But, the firewall or anti-malware software they put on the market reduces that cost to folks like you.
 As a result, the market works in your favor.